jasonbot/weblog/content/uses.md

 This is not meant as a moral stance or a political position: I use LLMs at work because I have to.
 They save me typing for boilerplate.
 I don't want to risk losing a job because I am slow at boilerplate or I am openly insubordinate.

-I do not find enough value in them to use them in personal projects.
-My interest begins and ends in the "fun" part (to me) of the LLM thing, which is [writing and managing harnesses](https://codeberg.org/jasonbot/ollama-desktop-with-wails).
+I have a humanities degree, I find the idea of using LLMs to generate English prose to be silly at best as I can do the same thing, but terser and better.
+I do not find enough value in them to use them in personal projects for any substantial coding work.
+I find they do not add much in terms for proportional value versus developing understanding, and developing understanding is a luxury I can afford in personal projects.
+My interest begins and ends in the "fun" part (to me) of the LLM thing, which is
+[writing and managing harnesses](https://codeberg.org/jasonbot/ollama-desktop-with-wails).

 If using the tools makes you feel better and